 The Commission shall establish working groups to examine the condition of the County and City with respect to inequity and institutional and structural racism and to determine strategies for advancing racial justice and equity.
 The workgroups shall develop a policy agenda pertaining to their defined area to advance racial justice and equity.
 Workgroups shall recommend coordinated strategies for reducing inequity in racial justice and equity to the full Commission.
 The workgroups include:

 - Child & Youth Development

 - Health & Human Services

 - Justice System

 - Transportation & Mobility

-The City Council and County Board may each appoint Ex Officio Members of the Joint Commission on Racial Justice and Equity.
-The size of the Joint Commission shall be no less than 15 members and no more than 20 members.
+The Steering Committee consists of 21 members.
+In addition to the 21 members, the City Council and County Board may each appoint one voting ex officio member to the Joint Commission on Racial Justice and Equity.
 At least half and at most three-quarters of the members are racially diverse.
 All members shall reside in Peoria County.
 At least half and at most three-quarters of the members will reside in the City of Peoria.
 To represent the youth of the community, at least two members shall be between the ages of 17 and 25 at the time of their appointment.

-The City's Chief Diversity and Inclusion Officer shall provide administrative support to the Committee and participate in the Commission deliberations.
-Legal support shall be provided by the City Corporation Counsel.
-Clerical support shall be provided by the Peoria County Administration.
+The City's Chief Diversity and Inclusion Officer shall provide administrative support to the Committee and may participate in the Commission deliberations.
+Legal support shall be provided by the City.
+Clerical support shall be provided by the County.